theochem/horton/doc/user_part.rst

    be discussed in detail below.
 A series of directories is created with input files for the atomic computations: ``001__h_001_q+00``, ``001__h_002_q-01``, ``001__h_003_q-02``, ...
-Optional arguments can be used to control the range of cations and anions, the spin multiplicities considered, etc. Also a script ``run_g09.sh`` is present that takes care of the next step.
+Optional arguments can be used to control the range of cations and anions, the spin multiplicities, etc. Also a script ``run_g09.sh`` is generated to take care of the next step.

    Run ``horton-atomdb.py input --help`` to obtain a complete list of all options.